Visibility network analysis of large-scale intermittency in convective surface layer turbulence: Results

-In Figs. \ref{fig:deg_iafft}(a-c), we show the complementary cumulative distribution functions (cCDF) of the degree, $1-P(\kappa)$ (where $P(\kappa)$ is the degree CDF), from the original, shuffled, and IAAFT surrogates of $u^{\prime}$, $w^{\prime}$, and $T^{\prime}$, for three representative stability classes. cCDFs are typically used to overcome the intrinsically fat-tailed behavior of degree distributions and to highlight the contribution from high $\kappa$ values\cite{newman2018networks}.
-Irrespective of the stability class, the cCDFs of original signals (orange lines) and its randomly shuffled surrogates (blue lines) remain far apart from each other, revealing the strong effect of the signal's temporal structure in the network topology \cite{iacobello2018visibility}.
-Contrarily, the difference between the $P(\kappa)$ from original and IAAFT signals are less evident.
+In figure \ref{fig:deg_iafft}a-c, we show the complementary cumulative distribution functions (cCDF) of the degree, $1-P(\kappa)$ (where $P(\kappa)$ is the degree CDF), from the original, shuffled, and IAAFT surrogates of $u^{\prime}$, $w^{\prime}$, and $T^{\prime}$, for three representative stability classes (see Appendix \ref{appA} for cCDFs of $\kappa$ from all the six stability classes). cCDFs are typically used to overcome the intrinsically fat-tailed behaviour of degree distributions and to highlight the contribution from high $\kappa$ values \citep{newman2018networks}.
+Irrespective of the stability class, the cCDFs of original signals (orange lines) and their randomly shuffled surrogates (blue lines) remain far apart from each other, revealing the strong effect of the signal's temporal structure on the network topology \citep{iacobello2018visibility}.
+On the other hand, the difference between the cCDFs from original and IAAFT signals (green lines in figure \ref{fig:deg_iafft}a-c) are less evident.
+Only for temperature, $T^{\prime}$, a remarkable difference in cCDFs is observed in the highly-convective regime (figure \ref{fig:deg_iafft}c), which systematically disappears as the near-neutral regime is approached (figure \ref{fig:deg_iafft}a).